flammie/flammie.github.io/rants.markdown

 * [How many languages I can](how-many-languages-you-can.html) an FAQ
 * [I hate having opinion about politics](politics.html)
 * [Toxicity and Toxic -ity and some thoughts](toxicity.html)
+* [Elder millennial vs. generations: X, y, Z, alpha and do we need them](human-generations.html)

 -----